2025 Solar Incentives Guide for East Lyme, CT - Tax Credits & Rebates

 Federal Solar Incentives

-To find out exactly how much money the ITC could save you, talk to your local East Lyme solar panel installation expert.
+To find out exactly how much money the ITC could save you, talk to your local East Lyme solar panel installer.

 More information about the new Inflation Reduction Act can be found here.
-Your local East Lyme solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Your local East Lyme solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives